MinterTeam/minter-network-web/content/docs/index.md

     Symbol               [10]byte
     InitialAmount        *big.Int
     InitialReserve       *big.Int
-    ConstantReserveRatio uint
+    ConstantReserveRatio uint32
     MaxSupply            *big.Int
 }
 ```

-**Name** - Name of a coin.
+- **Name** - Name of a coin.
 Arbitrary string up to 64 letters length.
-**Symbol** - Symbol of a coin.
+- **Symbol** - Symbol of a coin.
 Must be unique, alphabetic, uppercase, 3 to
 10 symbols length.
-**InitialAmount** - Amount of coins to issue.
+- **InitialAmount** - Amount of coins to issue.
 Issued coins will be available
 to sender account.
-**InitialReserve** - Initial reserve in BIP's.
+- **InitialReserve** - Initial reserve in BIP's.
-**ConstantReserveRatio** - CRR, uint, should be from 10 to 100.
+- **ConstantReserveRatio** - CRR, uint, should be from 10 to 100.
-**MaxSupply** - Max amount of coins that are allowed to be issued.
+- **MaxSupply** - Max amount of coins that are allowed to be issued.
 Maximum
 is 1,000,000,000,000,000.

 ### Declare candidacy transaction